 These effects are why millions of people turn to opiates, as simply getting high can seemingly erase all possible tension that one is experiencing.

 However, abusing opiates does not just produce these effects and nothing else.
-Instead, these effects are a package deal with other more dangerous impacts on a user’s physical and psychological health, so if you or somene you know struggle with opiate addiction reach out to an opiate addiction rehab center in Athens Tennessee today.
+Instead, these effects are a package deal with other more dangerous impacts on a user’s physical and psychological health, so if you or someone you know struggle with opiate addiction reach out to our opiate rehab in Athens, TN today.
 Some of the most common symptoms of opiate addiction include the following:

 - Respiratory depression